bestwebsoft/htaccess-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.6.5 - 01.04.2015 =
+* Bugfix : An error that occurs when Order Deny,Alow entries are manually added to .htaccess file was fixed.
+* Update : BWS plugins section is updated.

 = V1.6.4 - 02.03.2015 =
 * Bugfix : We fixed plugin errors when working on multisite
 * Bugfix : We fixed the error deleting IP addresses when working with the Limit Attempts plugin